 Make room for flexibility

-We all have private lives.
-As an employer, it’s natural to expect your staff members to work hard during work hours, but at the end of the day, we’re all human, and sometimes things come up.
+Does your company culture allow employees to be flexible and priorities their private life without regrets?
 Whether your marketing manager has to collect his child from school when she’s sick, or your HR assistant has a doctor’s appointment, flexibility is key.
 Employees want to feel like their boss trusts them to get their work done, even if it’s not always during traditional (and outdated) working hours.
 Avoid micromanaging: you hired your employees because you believed them to be capable of handling the task at hand, so give them space to prove it.

 Allow flexibility with your work from home rules, with key benchmarks in place to ensure that deadlines are being met and the necessary work is completed to a high standard.
 Non-fixed work hours can also be helpful for employees juggling home life alongside their job.
 Flexibility is something that people really value – no one wants to stay long in a job that’s too rigid they can’t even go and view a house they want to buy!
 Trusting employees and giving them the flexibility to manage their job alongside their daily life is a sure-fire way to keep your staff happy.